 You should discuss how often you will speak with your child before they leave, and then confirm your confirmation schedule once your child arrives.
 Phone calls sometimes make a child homesick.
 Please do not call, especially at night, if you sense that your child is homesick.
 Hearing your voice can make it harder for a child to adjust to their new environment.
 We suggest that you call at the start of the day, when your child is excited and can share with you the planned activities for the day.
 Feel free to contact the host family for updates without speaking to your child.

 You can also write to your child.
 It is always fun for a child to receive mail while away from home.

 What if my child gets sick?

-If your child gets hurt, no matter how ‘minor,’ the family will let their Fresh Air Fund volunteer leader know.
-If there is an emergency, the Host Family will take your child to the hospital and will call our Support Services staff.
-Our staff work directly with the Host Family, and hospital or clinic, to ensure your child is fine.
-The Support Services staff will call you and let you know as soon as they have all of the details.
-Even if the Host Family calls you, we will call you to ensure you are aware of everything happening.
+- If your child gets hurt or sick, the host family will inform the local Fresh Air Fund volunteer leader.
+If there is an emergency, the host family will take your child to the hospital and will call our Support Services Team.
+Our staff will contact you and work directly with you, the host family, and hospital or clinic, to support your child’s medical care.
+Even if the host family has already called you, we will also call you to inform you of the situation and keep you updated.

 - If your child tests positive for COVID during their trip, the host family must contact Support Services as soon as possible (within 4 hours) and The Fund will then inform you.
 Support Services will set up a video conference to discuss next steps in alignment with CDC guidelines.